Jun 2026

 It is about career paths that can actually make sense.

-Jobs usually pay more for one or more of these reasons.
+Jobs usually pay more for one or more clear reasons.

-Some jobs require years of education, licensing, or technical preparation.
+Some jobs require years of education, licensing, technical preparation, apprenticeship, or credentialing.

 The harder it is to become qualified, the more pay can rise when demand is strong.

-Some roles pay well because mistakes are expensive or dangerous.
+Some roles pay well because mistakes are expensive, dangerous, or mission-critical.

 When the work carries serious responsibility, pay often reflects that.